ItsBluey/bypassnro/README.md

-# Chris Titus Tech's Bypass NRO on STEROIDS!?!?!?
+# Chris Titus Tech's Bypass NRO with blueys xml

 From the OOBE Screen press Shift + F10